awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 **Note**
 Completing this procedure might result in charges to your AWS account\.
 These include possible charges for Amazon EC2\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

 In this procedure, AWS Cloud9 creates an EC2 environment, creates a new Amazon EC2 instance, and then connects the environment to this newly created instance\.
-AWS Cloud9 manages this instance's lifecycle, including starting, stopping, and restarting the instance as needed\.
+AWS Cloud9 manages the lifecycle of this instance, including starting, stopping, and restarting the instance as needed\.
 If you ever delete this environment, AWS Cloud9 automatically terminates this instance\.

 You can create an AWS Cloud9 EC2 development environment with the [AWS Cloud9 console](#create-environment-console) or with [code](#create-environment-code)\.